Jamie Vardy: 2019–22: Premier League Golden Boot and FA Cup win

-2020–22

 On 26 August 2020, Vardy signed a new contract with Leicester City until June 2023.
 On 27 September, he scored his second hat-trick against Manchester City in a 5–2 away win.
 On 25 October, he scored the only goal in a 1–0 win against Arsenal, to gain Leicester City their first away win against Arsenal since September 1973.
 On 6 December, while celebrating his last-minute goal in Leicester's 2–1 win against Sheffield United, Vardy slid into and destroyed a corner flag which was carrying the rainbow flag colours as part of Stonewall's Rainbow Laces campaign.
 Vardy later signed the flag and gave it to Foxes Pride, Leicester's LGBT+ supporters group.
 On 15 May 2021, he started in the 2021 FA Cup final as Leicester defeated Chelsea 1–0, the first time the club had ever won the Cup.
 By playing in the final, Vardy became the first player to play in every round of the competition, including the preliminary stages.
 Before the 2021–22 season, Leicester would win the 2021 FA Community Shield over defending Premier League champions Manchester City.

-2022–24
+2022–25: Later years and relegation

 In the midst of Leicester City's battle to steer clear of relegation in the 2022–23 season, he emphasized that eluding relegation would stand as the pinnacle accomplishment of his career.
 Nevertheless, Leicester City faced relegation after ending up in the 18th position on the league table.
 Following captain Jonny Evans' departure, Leicester manager Enzo Maresca named Vardy club captain for the 2023–24 EFL Championship season.
 On 29 April 2024, he netted twice in a 3–0 away victory against Preston, clinching the title for Leicester City and catapulting them straight back into the Premier League.